MattyD797/droneSQL/README.md

 ### geopackage or sql table already exists

 SQL only allows for uniquely named tables.
 This means that this table name is already in use.

+### All false statements in BOOLEAN values

+Ensure the interpolation for boolean is set to "backfill".
+Otherwise, null values are seen as FALSE.